cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Wayne: What I’ve heard here today has changed my opinion, instead of assuming that all CAs are smart enough not to issue SHA1 certificates that expire after January 1, 2017, we should have a policy that says starting January 1, 2015, you’re not allowed to issue a certificate with a SHA1 algorithm that expires after January 1, 2017.
 When I read Microsoft policy, that’s what I get, but that’s not really what it says.
 Maybe that is a way to move it forward.

 Brian: That’s almost exactly what I recommended that Firefox do, except I said 2014.
 I don’t see why we should keep accepting certificates after there has been time for CAs to adjust, that have a validity period that ends after January 1, 2017.
 If CAs say they need 6 months, to implement some changes before they are ready to do that, then that type of policy is very reasonable, not just for CA/B Forum to put in the BRs, but for browsers to start enforcing that on January 1, 2015.

 Doug: I prefer to not set a certain date because when you’re selling certificates, it is hard to set the price for an 18-month or 20-month certificate.
 I think that we set maximum validity periods on certain dates.
-For instance, say April 2014 is a 2-year max validity SHA1 certificate, but not an end date—it’s easier to program for a 2-year or a 1-year certificate.
+For instance, say April 2014 is a 2-year max validity SHA1 certificate, but not an end date-it’s easier to program for a 2-year or a 1-year certificate.

 Wayne: My interpretation the way I hear what you are saying is after January 1, 2015, with my system is that I will no longer be able to sell a SHA1 Certificate to a customer for more than 1 year.
 But at the same time, other CAs might have different systems, but they are stuck with that.